SejalWasule/XavierNX-_x_YOLOV8/README.md

 To get started with this project:

-1. Clone this repository to your Jetson Xavier NX device. (!pip install -r requirements.txt)
+1. Clone this repository to your Jetson Xavier NX device.
+   !pip install -r requirements.txt
+    python your_notebook.py
-2. Follow the provided instructions to set up the YOLO v8 model for object detection.
+4. Follow the provided instructions to set up the YOLO v8 model for object detection.
-3. Experiment with real-world AV scenarios and data.
+5. Experiment with real-world AV scenarios and data.

 ## License